Getting Consent

 - Acknowledge their concern immediately.

-- Document that the recording was stopped upon request.
+- Document that the recording was stopped on request, and delete the resulting conversation if any was created.